kallaway/100-days-of-code/r2-html-log.md

 **R2D4 - April 22nd, 2019**
 Ok, I've decided that for this round, I'll focus entirely on finishing the Modern HTML & CSS From The Beginning (Including Sass) course on Udemy.
 Today I worked a bit more on the first project of that course.
 I certainly enjoy working on UI/UX

+**R2D5 - April 23rd, 2019**
+Finished the first project of the Modern HTML & CSS From The Beginning (Including Sass) course, I have not made it responsive yet, but that's what the next part of the course will cover.
+Hmmm, maybe I'll go ahead and do that myself first, before watching the rest of the chapter.